In the Name of the People (TV series): Reception

-It is noted for its ensemble cast of skilled veteran actors as well as its high quality despite China's strict censorship system.
+In the Name of the People was an instant success in terms of viewership.
 The drama also surpassed 7% in ratings, breaking the single day ratings record for a Chinese drama.
-The series also received the praise from People's Daily, which is known as the mouthpiece of the Communist Party.
+The series also received the praise from People's Daily, the Communist Party's newspaper.

 However, some dissidents, such as cartoonist Rebel Pepper, treated the series as a way for the authorities to manipulate and fool the public.
 The core of the series is that anti-graft efforts could only be conducted by a strong government rather than democratic elections or a free press, as The New York Times commented.
-Essentially, the series is not a success of creativity, but a success of the "permits to create", according to a widely spread opinion on Internet by Du Junfei, a professor in mass communication of Nanjing University.